-- One Surefire Way to Raise Responsible Kids
+- One Surefire Way to Stop Entitlement and Raise Kind Kids

 I've created a free email series just for you!
 If you are struggling with teaching your child to listen, this series will help transform your parenting.
 Yes, really.
 I've seen my proven strategies work time and time again for parents.
 I know it can work for you too.

 After taking my free email series, you will: